5T33Z0/Thinkpad-T490-Hackintosh-OpenCore/README.md

 ### Notable Features
 - [x] Compatible with macOS Sonoma and Sequoia (works with older versions of macOS as well, but requires different WiFi-Kexts and config adjustments)
-- [x] Woorking Thunderbolt 3 over USB-C
+- [x] Working Thunderbolt 3 over USB-C
 - [x] New USB Port Mapping with support for docking station
 - [x] Optimized Framebuffer Patch for smoother handshake with external displays via HDMI
 - [x] Working clamshell mode (when connected to A/C and external display)